sharmainec/tp/docs/DeveloperGuide.md

 ## Appendix C: Use Cases

-Below is a use case diagram summarizing the main use cases of the app.
+Below is a *use case diagram* summarizing the **main use cases** of the app.
+Note that this diagram does not show all use cases, and does not contain the full details of each use case.

 ![Use Case Diagram](images/UseCaseDiagram.png)